 I help men and women free themselves from their emotional and relationship struggles by supporting them to understand and strengthen their own sense of self.

-Qualified and experienced in counselling, psychotherapy and coaching, I have over 25 years of experience of helping people grow and develop.
+Qualified and experienced in counselling/psychotherapy, supervision, and coaching, I have over 30 years of experience helping people grow and develop.

-Previously, I have been an independent development facilitator and coach, working with individuals, teams and major commercial, public and non-profit organisations.
+Previously, I have been an independent development facilitator and coach, working with the individuals, teams and partnerships of major commercial, public and non-profit organisations.
 I also volunteer as a counsellor at the PF Counselling Service.

 Qualifications and Experience

-My qualifications include a Masters in Counselling & Psychotherapy from the University of Stirling, a Postgraduate Diploma in Counselling from the University of Edinburgh, and an Advanced Certificate in Coaching & Mentoring from CIPD/OSCM.
+My qualifications include a Masters in Counselling & Psychotherapy from the University of Stirling, a Postgraduate Diploma in Counselling from the University of Edinburgh, a Diploma in Clinical Supervision from the Northern Guild, and an Advanced Certificate in Coaching & Mentoring from CIPD/OSCM.

-The Accredited Register of counsellors and psychotherapists is maintained by the BACP and regulated by the Professional Standards Authority for Health and Social Care.
+I am included in the Accredited Register of counsellors and psychotherapists which is maintained by BACP and regulated by the Professional Standards Authority for Health and Social Care.
 The PSA was established by the UK Government to protect the public and help ensure their health and well-being.

 My background is in leadership education and development.
-In the 1990’s I spent seven years as Edinburgh Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
-I am a Fellow of the RSA, and Vice Chairman of the Association of Scotland’s Self-Caterers.
+In the 1990s I spent several years as Edinburgh Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
+I am a Fellow of the RSA, and a past Chair of Edinburgh’s One City Trust, and Vice Chairman of the Association of Scotland’s Self-Caterers.

 I also have an MBA from the University of Edinburgh and a BSc in Materials Science from the University of Sussex.